0zero000zero0/dwzhang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+# About Me
-Dingwen Zhang (张丁文) is a junior undergraduate at Guizhou University.
+Dingwen Zhang (张丁文) is a senior undergraduate at Guizhou University.
 I’m honored to have been mentored during my studies by Qi Wang (王崎) and Panfeng Chen (陈攀峰), and I am also deeply grateful for the guidance and support from Lihui Wang (王丽会)，Guowei Shen (申国伟) and Ruizhang Huang (黄瑞章).

 My research interests include Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), and Multi-agent systems, with applications.

-<span class='anchor' id='News'></span>
-# 🔥 News

-- *2024.06*: 🎉🎉 Our project, "Research on Knowledge Graph Construction and Link Prediction for Global Pesticide Repurposing Discovery," has been initiated.
-- *2024.05*: 🎉🎉 I was awarded the Provincial Silver Award in the 17th "Challenge Cup" College Student Entrepreneurship Plan Competition at Guizhou University.
-- *2024.05*: 🎉🎉 I won the Provincial First Prize in the 15th Blue Bridge Cup National Software and Information Technology Professional Competition.

 <span class='anchor' id='Projects'></span>

-# 📝 Projects
+# Projects

 ### **Research on Knowledge Graph Construction and Link Prediction for Global Pesticide Repurposing Discovery**